na-na-hi/renget/archive/characterprovider.md

 `Use the Quick Start above to skip this section`

 ##### Disclaimer
-• **This is Purely Role-Play.** It does not endorse, incite or promote any illegal, questionable, harmful, unethical activities or hate towards any ethnic groups, nationalities, minorities, etc. All scenarios and "jailbreaks" are intended solely for entertainment purposes.
+• **This is Purely Role-Play.** It does not endorse, incite, or promote any illegal, questionable, harmful, unethical activities or hate towards any ethnic groups, nationalities, minorities, etc. All scenarios and "jailbreaks" are intended solely for entertainment purposes.
 • **Legal Access.** If you wish to interact with a particular LLM, please ensure you gain access legally.
 Breaching the Terms of Use could result in an account suspension by the key provider [Anthropic/OpenAI].
-• **Just a Fiction.** The roleplays and stories generated depict entirely fictional characters and situations.
+• **Just a Fiction.** The role-plays and stories generated depict entirely fictional characters and situations.
 They do not portray real experiences or advocate for them and are intended exclusively for private use.
 • **Credits.** The prompts offered are the collective work of numerous AI role-play enthusiasts and are not solely my creation.
-At times, I originate ideas or draw inspiration from others' work, and on occasion, I incorporate elements from other 'prompters'.
-Feel free to modify and share these prompts; attribution is not necessary but appreciated.
+At times, I originate ideas or draw inspiration from others' work, and on occasion, I incorporate elements from other 'prompters.'
+Feel free to modify and share these prompts; attribution is not necessary, but appreciated.
 • **Adult Content.** By using these prompts, you affirm that you are over 18 years of age ~~and in a mentally sound state~~.
 • **Balance Your Time.** Engaging in role-play with AI can be enjoyable, but it's crucial not to neglect your real-life responsibilities.
 Maintain a healthy balance by spending time with your real friends and loved ones, engaging in hobbies, and taking care of your personal health.
-• **Rest and Health Matters.** Ensure to take breaks between your "sessions" and pay attention to your health.
+• **Rest and Health Matters.** Ensure you take breaks between your "sessions" and pay attention to your health.
 If you experience any discomfort or pain down there, stop immediately.
 I am serious.
 Dead serious.
 Stay hydrated, and eat your [veggies](https://www.youtube.com/shorts/r8fB8EA82DU).
 • **Proxy Warning.** Be cautious when using custom proxy builds.
 • **I guess this is important.** All my characters are 18+.
 Even if it's just a text and a picture.
 ######